thenry3/Hunt-Jobs/README.md

 Search for only internships or only full-time positions using the -i(or --internship) and -f(--fulltime) flag respectively

-> ./HuntJobs.dms Los+Angeles -i
+> ./HuntJobs.dms Los+Angeles -i \n
-> ./HuntJobs.dms Boston Texas -f -k financial analyst
+> ./HuntJobs.dms Boston Texas -f -k financial analyst \n
 > ./HuntJobs.dms Dallas -i

-> **NOTE: DO NOT USE BOTH -i and -f FLAGS AT THE SAME TIME**
+**NOTE: DO NOT USE BOTH -i and -f FLAGS AT THE SAME TIME**

 Print output in table format to console using -v or --verbose